1035 South York Road, Suite C,

 injured on a construction site?

 A. If you were involved in a construction site accident and you suffered any type of injuries, the first thing you should do is seek appropriate medical attention.
-Then, you should contact an experienced construction site injury attorney at Kaiser Hafezi Law for guidance.
+Then, you should contact an experienced construction site injury attorney at Kaiser Law for guidance.
 We will assist you in notifying your employer, supervisor, or foreman of your injuries and filing the necessary paperwork.
 Our lawyers will also help you determine the best course of action for recovering the damages you deserve based on the circumstances of your case.

 Q. Can I sue my employer for